 The webcomic xkcd does a great job demonstrating how this works below:

 How many times do you think they looked at jelly beans in that comic?
 You guessed it!
 20 times.
 Now that doesn’t mean you have to look at 20 things to get a false positive.
 Every time to look at another variable within the same data set, your likelihood of hitting a false positive goes up.
-If you look at 20 things, the chance is essentially 100%.
+If you look at 20 things, the chance goes way way higher than 5%.
 I have seen pre-trial registrations will more than 40 secondary outcomes which is…interesting.